Mitsubishi Certified Pre-Owned Warranty

 red mitsubishi suv parked in a mountainous area

-So, what’s the deal with Mitsubishi’s CPO program?
-How much extra are Mitsubishi dealers charging for CPO status?
-And is it worth paying that much over the standard used price?
+But how much extra are Mitsubishi dealers charging for CPO status, and is it worth paying for over the standard used price?
+We’ll look at a CPO Mitsubishi’s cost, warranty coverage, reliability and more.

 Key insights

-CPO Mitsubishis come with a reinstated 10-year/100,000-mile powertrain warranty, which starts from the date the car was first sold to its original owner.
+CPO Mitsubishis come with a reinstated 10-year/100,000 miles powertrain warranty, which starts from the date the car was first sold to its original owner.

 Jump to insight

-However, all used Mitsubishis (certified or not) come with the remainder of the five-year/60,000-mile factory bumper-to-bumper warranty.
+All used Mitsubishis, certified or not, come with the remainder of the 5-year/60,000 miles factory bumper-to-bumper warranty.
 That may be plenty of coverage for most buyers.

 Jump to insight